 Sundays | 9:15 AM- 12 PM (Grades K-6); 10:30 AM – 12 PM for Hebrew School (Grades 7 & 8)

-WAF/RS teaches Judaic studies and Hebrew through discussions, music, projects, and crafts.
+We teach Judaic studies and Hebrew through discussions, music, projects, and crafts.
 Students explore Jewish values, Torah stories, holidays, and prayer with the ISJL Curriculum.
 Each Religious School session includes tefillah (prayer services) to help develop a holy community and reinforce the prayers and songs the students learn in class.

-In preparation for their B’nai mitzvah, Grade 7 students explore and express their passions, build relationships with each other, and learn about the responsibility we have as Jews to take action through mitzvah projects.
+In preparation for their B’nai Mitzvah, Grade 7 students explore and express their passions, build relationships with each other, and learn about the responsibility we have as Jews to take action through mitzvah projects.
 These lessons will benefit those in need and develop their sense of identity, leadership skills, and responsibility for themselves and their community.

 Grade 8 students creatively develop their Jewish identity and receive tools to live a meaningful Jewish life.
 These new classes will be taught by incredible Jewish educators and will focus on Jewish tradition, food, making their own keepsake Judaica, prayer and spirituality, and much more.